-For old-school PC users, Windows 8 may have been a bit of a disappointment.
+For many old-school PC users, Windows 8 was a bit of a disappointment.
 Microsoft prioritized tablet functionality at the expense of the mouse-and-keyboard experience, leaving many Windows users perplexed as to how to navigate.
-Thankfully, Windows 10 is putting emphasis back on the keyboard and that means shortcuts.
+Thankfully, Windows 10 put the emphasis back on the keyboard and that means shortcuts.
 For those looking to learn the ropes in Windows 10, you’ll want to learn the basics first, such as how to type symbols and how to copy and paste.

 New Windows 10 keyboard shortcuts